-The medical staff are also involved in teaching PSHE to pupils, starting from the Pre-Preparatory School and continuing all the way to the Senior School, promoting medical and health knowledge for all pupils.
-If a child needs to have medicine administered by staff during the school day, parents are asked to fill in the form below and hand in to the medical centre.
+The medical staff are also involved in teaching PSHE to pupils, starting from the Pre-Preparatory School and continuing all the way to the Sixth Form, promoting medical and health knowledge for all pupils.

 Pupils may from time to time experience difficulties which seem to them to be insoluble.
 These may be related to family worries, breakdown or loss of a relationship, feelings of isolation, loneliness or depression, stress or anxiety or behavioural problems.
 In these circumstances the School's Wellbeing Manager and counselling service, which are designed to complement the strengths of the pastoral system, provide an opportunity for pupils to address their concerns in a calm and neutral environment.

 Pupils are only given access to a counsellor when both the parents and the pupil concerned consider that support of this kind may prove beneficial.
 While the School does not refer pupils without the consent of parents, it does, in appropriate circumstances, suggest that counselling should be considered as a possible course of action.
 In certain circumstances, the counsellor may recommend that a pupil should be referred to another agency.
 Such a recommendation would be made to parents.

 The Wellbeing staff regularly hold presentations and talks for pupils across the school, handling issues such as internet safety, bullying and mental health.
 Presentations are also held for parents to help with their own stress handling and aid them in their child’s welfare.